Skip to main content

 Trip to Conard Environmental Research Area (CERA)

-Join faculty from the Department of Biology in touring the College's biological field station.
-The one-mile hike will take you through reconstructed prairie, restored savanna, along Willow Creek and Perry Pond, and through two experimental plot arrays, ending with a brief tour of the Environmental Education Center.
+Join faculty from the Department of Biology on a tour of the College's biological field station.
+This one-mile hike will take you through reconstructed prairie and restored savanna, along Willow Creek and Perry Pond, and through two experimental plot arrays.
+It will end with a brief tour of the Environmental Education Center.

 The tour size is limited.
 Reservations are available only when you register for Reunion.